Jay-Iles/Free-from-the-yoke/Rules/Character Moves.md

 ## Learn a Ritual
 When you learn a ritual, roll +Lore.
 On a 7-9, your tutor picks two conditions; on a 10+ they pick one.
-* You cannot use the ritual in a certain set of circumstances.
+* You can only use the ritual in a certain set of circumstances your tutor sets out.
-* You cannot use the ritual to affect a certain set of people.
+* You cannot use the ritual to affect a certain group of people your tutor sets out.
-* You must conduct yourself according to a particular virtue.
+* You must conduct yourself according to a particular virtue  your tutor sets out.
-* You are forbidden from carrying out a particular action.
+* You are forbidden from carrying out a particular action your tutor sets out.
-* Once a season, you must perform a particular action.
+* Once a season, you must perform a particular action your tutor sets out.
 * You cannot teach the ritual to others.

 If you break the condition, you cannot use the ritual any more until you gain the permission of the tutor.